medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-ehmiSBDH Sender contains only the mandatory element Identifier.
+ehmiSbdhSender contains only the mandatory element Identifier.

 <!-- br -->